przemerr/exodusRecovery/README.md

 # ExodusRecovery

-ExodusRecovery is a tool designed to recover funds from the Exodus wallet with the private key provided within the wallet (might work with different wallets)
+ExodusRecovery is a tool designed to provide a JSON backup file from a private key to use it as an import option in the Lisk Desktop Wallet

 ## Prerequisites